Affiliate Ad Disclosure: We’re reader-supported. When you buy via our links, we earn commissions. Learn more.

 The Virgin Islands Has a Hurricane Season

-Hurricane season begins in June, peaking in September, before ending in late November.
+Hurricane season begins in June and peaks in September before ending in late November.
 And even though the threat looms, hurricanes don’t end up hitting the Virgin Islands every year.

-If you’re a budget traveler, this is the best time of year to visit the USVI for cheap.
+If you’re a budget traveler, this is the best time of year to visit the USVI on the cheap.
 Flights, hotels, car rentals, and tours are all usually more affordable, and you might have the stunning USVI beaches to yourself!

 The US Virgin Islands are Safe

-Now you don’t have to wonder “do I need a passport for the Virgin Islands?”
+Thanks for reading!
+Now you don’t have to wonder “Do I need a passport for the Virgin Islands?”

-If you have any questions about traveling to the US Virgin Islands (or the British Virgin Islands, for that matter), please let us know in the comment below.
+If you have any questions about traveling to the US Virgin Islands (or the British Virgin Islands, for that matter), feel free to ask us in the comments below!

 How long does a passport need to be valid to take a day trip from US Virgin Islands to British Virgin Islands?